retaildevcrews/codespaces-images/README.md

 ## FAQ

-**Question:** Why don't we use helm to deploy Kubernetes manifests?
+- Why don't we use helm to deploy Kubernetes manifests?

-**Answer:** The purpose of this repository is to get developers up and running, with all dependencies install and deployed, so they can focus on writing code.
-The target audience for this repository is the app developers who do not necessary care about how their app is deployed.
+  - The target audience for this repository is app developers who are beginning their Kubernetes journey so we chose simplicity for the Developer Experience.

-Leaving the manifests as is rather than converting them to helm has the added benefit of readability so if a developer did want to see how their app is deployed or if they need to make modifications to the deployment, it is a lot easier to do so.

-In saying that, we do have helm installed inside the `.devcontainer` to make it easy to deploy additional dependencies to the cluster in future.
+  - In our daily work, we use Helm for deployments and it is installed in the `.devcontainer` should you want to use it.